Kylin-Network/kylin-api/README.md

 docker-compose up -d
 ```

-This will start two Docker containers:
+This will start three Docker containers:
 - kylin-api: [Gunicorn](https://gunicorn.org/) server that wraps the Flask app defined in `api/app.py`
 - postgres: [PostgreSQL](https://www.postgresql.org/) database
+- postgres-backups: Container pushing database backups to an S3 bucket

 You should now be able to send: